2013 National League Wild Card Game

 The 2013 National League Wild Card Game was a play-in game during Major League Baseball's (MLB) 2013 postseason played between the National League's (NL) two wild card teams, the Cincinnati Reds and the Pittsburgh Pirates.
 It was held at PNC Park in Pittsburgh, Pennsylvania, on October 1, 2013.
 The Pirates won by a 6–2 score and advanced to play the St. Louis Cardinals in the NL Division Series.
 The game was televised on TBS, and was also broadcast on ESPN Radio.

 The game marked the first postseason appearance by the Pirates since 1992 and the Pirates' victory gave the team their first postseason series win since the 1979 World Series.
 This was the third postseason appearance for the Reds in four seasons.
-It was the sixth postseason meeting between the Pirates and Reds (the others being in the NLCS in 1970, 1972, 1975, 1979, and 1990).
+It was the sixth postseason meeting of the Pirates-Reds rivalry (the others being in the NLCS in 1970, 1972, 1975, 1979, and 1990).
 Pirates manager Clint Hurdle made his first postseason appearance since competing in the 2007 World Series as manager of the Colorado Rockies, while Dusty Baker fell to 0–3 in postseason appearances as manager of the Reds, a position from which he was relieved three days after the loss.
 The loss continued the Reds' postseason win drought, active since the 1995 National League Division Series.